sanujkul/Building-RTOS/README.md

 # Building-RTOS
-Building up a RTOS for Texas Instruments' MSP432P4111 Development board
+Building up a RTOS for Texas Instruments' MSP432P4111 Development board.
+We are using TI's Code Composer Studio for programming

 ## Development Process: